[Updated October 2020]

-Forming an integral part of trend-setting Cape Town culture since 2009, Hudson’s is the self-proclaimed creator of the Mother City’s tastiest most satisfying burger.
-Cape Town includes three branches: on Somerset Road in Green Point, Protea Road in Claremont and on Kloof Street in Gardens.
-Whenever you visit, you’ll get to experience Cape Town like a local again, since you’ll never be too far away from Hudson’s.
-Inspired by the authentic American-style diner with a distinctly Capetonian twist, you will always feel comfortable and at home sipping on a Hudson Pale Ale Draught and enjoying fantastic service.
+Forming an integral part of trend-setting Cape Town culture since 2009, Hudson’s is the self-proclaimed creator of the Mother City’s tastiest and most satisfying burger.
+Cape Town includes three branches: on Somerset Road in Green Point, Protea Road in Claremont and Kloof Street in Gardens.
+Inspired by the authentic American-style diner with a distinctly Capetonian twist, this is one place you’ll get to experience Cape Town like a local.

 Tip: Check out Gary’s Surf School on Beach Road for lessons and board rental.

-What better way is there to experience Cape Town’s culture of slow than at the Slow Market at Willowbridge.
+What better way is there to experience Cape Town’s ‘slow’ culture than at the Slow Market at Willowbridge.
 Taste locally produced food served by locals, and enjoy the culinary spoils of the merchants’ ode to old family recipes.
-Featuring 100 specialty suppliers, including local farmers, grocers, artisan bakers, organic merchants, craftsmen, fine food purveyors, craft beers and estate wines, the Slow Market is available every Saturday, come rain or shine.
+Featuring 100 speciality suppliers, including local farmers, grocers, artisan bakers, organic merchants, craftsmen, fine food purveyors, craft brewers and estate wineries, the Slow Market is available every Saturday and Sunday, come rain or shine.

-Tip: Take time to chat to the storeowners and you’ll find out there is also a Slow Market in Stellenbosch at Oude Libertas.
+Tip: For a day trip a little out of town, there is also a stunning Slow Market in Stellenbosch at Oude Libertas.

 Khayelitsha, Cape Town’s biggest informal settlement is rarely explored, but Ubuntu is changing that with their township bicycle tours.
-The tours, which are conducted in English and cost R400 p/p, offer a safe and fun way to explore a new culture and landscape.
+The tours, which are conducted in English and cost R550 per person, offer a safe and fun way to explore a new culture and landscape.

 Tip: There are a number of B&B’s in Khayelitsha.
 Why not stay for a night or two and experience Cape Town’s other treasures?

-Capetonians are a fashion-conscious bunch, and The Lot on Kloof Street is perfectly positioned to cater for local looks.
-A contemporary boutique with various locations around the city, finely dressed folks at The Lot have scoured the globe to bring you the coolest fresh and vintage fashion, accessories & lifestyle products.
+Capetonians are a fashion-conscious bunch, and The Lot in Sea Point is perfectly positioned to cater for local looks.
+A contemporary boutique with various locations around the city, finely dressed folks at The Lot have scoured the globe to bring you the coolest fresh and vintage fashion, accessories and lifestyle products.
 Their stores stock women’s wear and menswear from local designers to well-known international brands.
 Discover the fashionable way to experience Cape Town!

 Kentucky Chicken and waffles in one dish … what more can we say?
-Unashamedly itself, Lefty’s on Harrington Street has been in Cape Town since 2014, drawing a local crowd for it grungy interior, American inspired menu and all-round alternativeness.
+Unashamedly itself, Lefty’s on Harrington Street has been in Cape Town since 2014, drawing a local crowd for its grungy interior, American-inspired menu and all-round alternativeness.
 Spread over several interlinked rooms, this is the venue for booze, food, smoke and song.
 The menu is scrawled haphazardly on the wall, leading us to believe firm favourites such as chicken waffles and ribs is just the beginning of Lefty’s’ offering.

 Tip: Discover another way to experience Cape Town like a local by ordering the famous deep-fried chicken and maple syrup waffles.

-Kicking back with a book in the comfy setting of The Book Lounge is a promising alternative if you need a break from exploring outdoors.
+Kicking back with a book in the comfy setting of The Book Lounge is a promising alternative if you need a break from exploring the outdoors.
 Offering peace and quiet in the city, The Book Lounge won an award for being the best independent book store in South Africa.
-Curled up on a couch with your favourite novelist’s latest work, this charming book store will take you back to the Victorian era with its beautifully decorated wooden finishing’s and plush sofas.
+Curled up on a couch with your favourite novelist’s latest work, this charming book store will take you back to the Victorian era with its beautifully-decorated wooden finishings and plush sofas.
 What’s more, there is no rush!
-Join the locals for this relaxing way to experience Cape Town and read for an entire day.
+Join the locals for this relaxing way to experience Cape Town and spend the day lost in its charming collections.